boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 python3 manage.py runserver
 ```

-3. Next navigate to admin dashboard, you should now successfully logged in to admin dashboard.
+3. Next navigate to admin dashboard, you should now able to login as superuser account.

 ```
 http://127.0.0.1:8000/admin #http://127.0.0.1:8000/admin/login/?next=/admin/